ushitora-anqou/mahout/README.md

 # Mahout -- A Kubernetes Operator for Mastodon

 Mahout is a Kubernetes operator to deploy Mastodon nicely on your cluster.
+It's being used for [mstdn.anqou.net](https://mstdn.anqou.net/).
 Mahout is written in OCaml.

 Currently, Mahout supports Kubernetes 1.28, 1.29, and 1.30.